TattdCodeMonkey/rgb_led_control/README.md

 Using nodeBots to control a rgb led from a node.js web app.

-Express &amp; MongoDB used for web app.
+Express &amp; Jade used for web app.

 Arduino UNO with rgb led at pins 9, 10 &amp; 11